KelvinJRosado/MTG-Before-After-Game/README.md

 In this game, players are shown partial information about a Magic: The Gathering card and asked to guess whether the card was printed before or after a randomly selected year.
 Players earn points for correct guesses and the game ends when they make an incorrect guess.

+## Deployment

+### Vercel Deployment (UI Only)

+The UI part of this application is configured to be deployed on Vercel.
+To deploy:

+1. Connect your GitHub repository to Vercel
+2. Vercel will automatically detect the configuration in `vercel.json`
+3. The UI will be built using the `vercel-build` script defined in package.json
+4. The built files will be served from the `dist/ui` directory

+**Note:** The current deployment only includes the UI.
+The API needs to be deployed separately.

 ## Project Structure

 - `ui/`: Vue 3 frontend using Composition API